GoogleChromeLabs/comlink/README.md

 ### `Comlink.finalizer`

 If the object passed to `Comlink.expose()` has a function property `[Comlink.finalizer]`, this function will be called when `releaseProxy()` was called on the other end.
-Do not that the channel is considered closed at this point and no more communication can happen.
+Do note that the channel is considered closed at this point and no more communication can happen.
 This callback is for cleanup only.

 ### `Comlink.createEndpoint`